Swiss photograph

 Swiss Life story

-Swiss International Air Lines AG, colloquially known as SWISS, is the flag carrier of Switzerland and a subsidiary of the Lufthansa Group.
+Swiss International Air Lines AG, stylized as SWISS, is the flag carrier of Switzerland and a subsidiary of the Lufthansa Group, as well as a Star Alliance member.
 It operates scheduled services in Europe and to North America, South America, Africa and Asia.
-Zurich Airport serves as its sole hub and Geneva Airport as a focus city.

 Ukraine war raises hard questions for Switzerland's neutrality